 If you feel that your child is not ready to start school in the September following their fourth birthday, you can either arrange for your child to attend part-time until they reach statutory school age, or defer the date your child is admitted to the school until later on in the Reception year.

-See the table below to see what options are available to you:
+See the table below to see what options are available to you, you should discuss these with your allocated school.

 1 September - 31 December (Autumn term)